nginxinc/nginx-one-workshops/labs/lab3/readme.md

     ![Certs](media/lab3_basics-oss1-certs.png)

-1. If you Click on the actual certifcate file, for example `30-day.crt`, it will give you a List of all the Instances that are using that same certificate.
+1. If you Click on the actual certificate file, for example `30-day.crt`, it will give you a List of all the Instances that are using that same certificate.

     ![Cert Details](media/lab3_30-day-cert-details.png)